ehubba78/SCCM/README.md

 # SCCM
 This SCCM DLL was designed for imaging with custom build web application.
+This DLL has been confirmed to work with SCCM 2007, 2012, and 2016.
 DLL will allow you to:

 - Add and delete resources within SCCM
 - Create collections